HarshikaVats/ecovault-chain/readme.md

 <p align="justify">6.
 The <b>text-to-SQL model is made using IBM WatsonX</b> (already discussed in the previous sections).
 It provides a uique way of interacting with the database and returns the correct response most of the time.</p>

-<h3>Now, let's know more about the CHECKOUT process and physical ecovaults</h3>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a3b90b69-2bab-459a-ac22-82baee5c4801" width="256px">
   <img src="https://github.com/user-attachments/assets/11d904ec-cdea-40db-b90b-2ee15e93865e" width="256px">